Sally Ride: Awards and honors

-A "National Tribute to Sally Ride" was held at the John F. Kennedy Center for the Performing Arts in Washington, D.C., on May 20, 2013.
-That day, President Barack Obama announced that Ride would receive the Presidential Medal of Freedom, the highest civilian award in the United States.
+A "National Tribute to Sally Ride" was held at the John F. Kennedy Center for the Performing Arts in Washington, D.C., on May 20, 2013, and President Barack Obama announced that Ride would receive the Presidential Medal of Freedom, the highest civilian award in the United States.
 The medal was presented to O'Shaughnessy in a ceremony at the White House on November 20, 2013.
 In July 2013, Flying magazine ranked Ride at number 50 on their list of the "51 Heroes of Aviation".
-For their first match of March 2019, the women of the United States women's national soccer team each wore a jersey with the name of a woman they were honoring on the back; Tierna Davidson chose the name of Sally Ride.
+For their first match of March 2019, the women of the United States women's national soccer team wore jerseys with the name of a woman they were honoring on the back; Tierna Davidson chose the name of Sally Ride.

 Ride was inducted into the Legacy Walk, an outdoor public display in Chicago that celebrates LGBT history and people, in 2014.
 She was honored with a Google Doodle on what would have been her 64th birthday in 2015.
 It was reused on International Women's Day in 2017.
 Stanford University's Serra House located in Lucie Stern Hall was renamed the Sally Ride House in 2019.
-The U.S. Postal Service issued a first-class postage stamp honoring her in 2018, and Ride appeared as one of the first two honorees of the American Women quarters series in March 2022.
-She was the first known LGBT person to appear on U.S. currency.
+The U.S. Postal Service issued a first-class postage stamp honoring her in 2018, and Ride appeared as one of the first two honorees of the American Women quarters series in March 2022, the first known LGBT person to appear on U.S. currency.

 On 1 April 2022, a satellite named after Ride (ÑuSat 27 or "Sally", COSPAR 2022-033R) was launched into space as part of the Satellogic Aleph-1 constellation.

 The Cygnus spacecraft used for the NG-18 mission was named the S.S.
 Sally Ride in her honor.
 It launched successfully on November 7, 2022.

+In 2022 a statue of Ride was unveiled outside the Cradle of Aviation Museum.
+In 2023 another statue of Ride was unveiled, outside the Ronald Reagan Presidential Library.